rajeget/Audio_video_conversion_scripts/README.md

 Usage :

-1. mp4tomp3.sh
+1. mp4tomp3.sh :Convert all mp4 to mp3.
 		Command : ./mp4tomp3.sh *.mp4

-Descrtion : This is convert all mp4 to mp3.
+Coming up ... will extend it to include eveything else